 - waiving rent for small businesses in WA Government-owned buildings until 30 September 2020, including convenience stores in train stations, cafés in government buildings, restaurants in tourism precincts, such as Elizabeth Quay and Yagan Square and eligible small businesses leasing land from the WA Government, such as caravan park and eco-tourism operators

 - alternative tax payment arrangements

-- waiving late payment penalties for payroll tax, transfer duty, landholder duty, vehicle licence duty or land tax.
+- waiving late payment penalties for transfer duty and landholder duty.

 From 20 July, thousands of Western Australian small to medium-sized businesses will begin receiving a one-off grant of $17,500 from the WA Government to help them recover from the impacts of COVID-19.